SEO

 However, the game has changed in recent years.
 Search engines like Google are no longer solely concerned with how many times a keyword appears, but rather favor topic-based content, in-depth linked content and how you've proven yourself to be a trustworthy source of information that people can depend on.

-Online and offline SEO are two ways to accomplish this, but utilizing them properly requires you to understand how they're similar, how they're different and how to optimize them.
+Online and offline SEO are two ways to accomplish this, but properly utilizing them requires understanding how they are similar, how they are different and how to optimize them.

 What is Online SEO?

-Online SEO is any action you take that directly contributes to the search rankings of your own website.
-When you update your site in any way, post a new piece of content or highlight a new product or service, this is an example of online SEO in action.
+Online SEO is any action you take that directly contributes to your website's search rankings.
+Updating your site, posting new content or highlighting a new product or service is an example of online SEO in action.

 What is Offline SEO?

-If you post a blog about recent advancements in your industry to your own business' website, that would be an example of online SEO.
+If you post a blog about recent advancements in your industry on your own business website, that would be an example of online SEO.
 If you post a blog about industry advancements as a “guest contributor" to a popular industry blog and that guest blog is linked to your website, that would be an example of offline SEO.

 Inbound links can make a huge impact on offline SEO.
 These natural links from relevant websites act as a vote of confidence that search engines should trust your website and see it as authoritative.